ixiacom/cloudlens-agent-install/ec2/README.md

 ```bash
 aws ssm put-parameter --name cloudlens_api_key --type String --region $REGION --value xxxxxxxxyyyyyyyyzzzzzzzz
 ```
+For more information, see [the AWS Documentation on Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)

 In addition, if using this script with EC2 Run:

 * The EC2 Run agent must be present and functional.
 This agent is present by default on Amazon Linux, however for it to be functional, be sure to add the AmazonEC2RoleforSSM to your instance role.
+For more information, see [the AWS Documentation on EC2 Run](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)